Rajon Rondo: Return to the Lakers (2021–2022)

 On August 31, 2021, Rondo signed a one-year deal to return to the Lakers.

 Cleveland Cavaliers (2022)

 On January 3, 2022, the Lakers traded Rondo to the Cleveland Cavaliers as part of a three-team deal that also included the New York Knicks.
-He made his debut for the Cavaliers on January 7, recording 11 points, five rebounds and three assists in a 114–101 win over the Portland Trail Blazers.
+He made his debut for the Cavaliers on January 7, recording 11 points, five rebounds, and three assists in a 114–101 win over the Portland Trail Blazers.

+On April 2, 2024, Rondo announced his retirement from basketball.

+Post-playing career

+Before the 2024–25 NBA season, Rondo was invited by Doc Rivers, his former head coach with the Boston Celtics, to serve as a guest coach at the Milwaukee Bucks' training camp.
+Rivers said Rondo would be around the team part-time and was considering a future in coaching, but was focused primarily on training his own son as a basketball player.